What is Discover 2020?

 Commemorating the spirit of adventure in a voyage around Rochford District’s rich heritage.

-Click below for our CGI tour of the HMS Beagle
+Click on the image below for our CGI tour of the HMS Beagle

 2020 marks the 200th anniversary of the launch of HMS Beagle in 1820: one of the most famous ships in history.
 She circumnavigated the globe and through her voyages; her famous passenger Charles Darwin; and her captain Robert Fitzroy, her name is synonymous with discovery in the fields of science, meteorology and even space exploration.